 We recommend turning the item inside out when washing and drying.
 Also iron the garment inside out on a gentle heat.

-Rayon is a processed fabric created from natural fibres such as wood pulp, bamboo and plant fibres.
-It has many similar qualities to silk; it drapes beautifully, and feels lovely against the skin.
-The benefit of Rayon is how well it wears and washes making it perfect for daywear.
-It can crease when folded so it’s best to keep hanging.
+Viscose/Rayon is a processed fabric created from natural fibres such as wood pulp, bamboo and plant fibres, which means it is breathable and highly absorbent (more than cotton).
+It has many similar qualities to silk; it drapes beautifully and feels lovely against the skin.

-Washing on a cold delicate cycle in your machine is fine however hand washing is preferable.
+Washing on a cold delicate cycle in your machine is fine, however hand washing is preferable as this fabric will shrink up to 5% after washing.
 Wash in cool water with a hand-washing detergent.
 Gently squeeze and massage the detergent into the fabric and then rinse thoroughly in cool water.
-Do not wring, twist or bunch up rayon.
-Best way to dry the garment is on a drying rack rather than on a towel and always to iron inside out on a low heat setting.
+Do not wring, twist or bunch up Viscose/Rayon.
+Do not tumble dry as this will cause shrinkage, the best way to maintain the original shapes of your garment is to dry on a rack rather than on a towel, and always iron inside out whilst damp on a low heat setting to maintain the original shape.

 Luxurious, smooth and silky, satin takes strong coloured dyes very well and drapes nicely.